-Pergolas look beautiful but their construction involves an array of strange-sounding terms that today inevitably describe various pieces of wood in different positions and serving different functions.
-But pergola construction isn’t rocket science, and neither are pergola terms.
-We’ve given a list of the most popular parts of a pergola here to guide your pergola expertise:
+These outdoor structures look beautiful but their construction involves an array of strange-sounding terms that today inevitably describe various pieces of wood in different positions and serving different functions.

 We use the term all the time, but what does pergola actually mean, and where does the term even come from?